 The picture of a young girl wearing the number 18 Indian jersey and waiting with bated breath for the next move by her cricketing hero on television is a heartwarming image that has caught social media by storm.
 The cricketer here in question is not the more famed number 18 Virat Kohli, but rather the exciting 22-year-old Smriti Mandhana, who has appeared as a promising and assured player for the nation in the last few years.

-The youngster gained prominence only when she struck a beautiful 90 and followed it up with a well-deserved ton against Windies in the 2017 World Cup last year, but for the few who were following women’s cricket intently even before, Mandhana was always destined for greater things.
+The youngster gained prominence only when she struck a beautiful 90 and followed it up with a well-deserved ton against Windies in the 2017 World Cup in 2017, but for the few who were following women’s cricket intently even before, Mandhana was always destined for greater things.
 Her tryst with cricket started when she came across a clip of Mithali Raj batting when she was just 5 years of age, and though initially she just took to cricket to accompany her elder brother, the passion reached new-found heights.